Dog Dental Cleaning: The Ultimate Guide for Pet Parents

 Dr. Mondrian Contreras, DVM

-Getting regular dental checkups is crucial for preventing dental disease and catching the early signs.
-For tip-top oral health, your dog should have a professional dental checkup and cleaning every 12-24 months, depending on your veterinarian’s recommendation and your dog’s needs.
+When you schedule regular dental checkups for your pup with your veterinarian, not only can you help prevent dental disease, but you can also catch it early if it does develop.
+Your dog should have a professional dental checkup and cleaning every 12-24 months, depending on your veterinarian’s recommendation and your dog’s needs.

-• Any missing or extra teeth, an overbite, or an under-bite
+• Missing or extra teeth, an overbite, or an under-bite

 • Fractured or broken teeth

-• Buildup of tartar on teeth and along the gumline
+• Tartar buildup on teeth and along the gumline

 • Abscesses or signs of infection